 - "type" defines a signal type.
 This is used to select an instrument that provides that signal type through key instruments//signal_type.
-The types are entirely user defined, there is no builtin notion of their meaning.

-- "operand_idx" states the operand index of the instruction/gate this signal refers to.
+The types are entirely user defined, there is no builtin notion of their meaning. - "operand_idx" states the operand index of the instruction/gate this signal refers to.
 Signals must be defined for all operand_idx the gate refers to, so a 3-qubit gate needs to define 0 through 2.
-Several signals with the same operand_idx can be defined to select several signal types, as shown in "single-qubit-mw" which has both "mw" (provided by an AWG) and "switch" (provided by a VSM).

-- "value" defines a vector of signal names.
-Supports the following macro expansions:
+Several signals with the same operand_idx can be defined to select several signal types, as shown in "single-qubit-mw" which has both "mw" (provided by an AWG) and "switch" (provided by a VSM). - "value" defines the signal name.
+The CC backend itself makes no assumptions on this other that different instructions have different signal names.

-- {gateName}

-- {instrumentName}

-- {instrumentGroup}

-- {qubit}